microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/call-addlargegalleryview.md

 Namespace: microsoft.graph

 Add the large gallery view to a call.
+[This article](https://learn.microsoft.com/en-us/graph/cloud-communications-identifylargegalleryview) describes how to identify a large gallery view participant in a roster so that you can retrieve the relevant data to subscribe to the video feed.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).